 Lobster Myth #2: Big Lobsters are Tough

 FACT: The size of the lobster–small or large–does not determine the quality.
 The larger the lobster or the older the lobster does not necessarily mean tougher meat.
 Tough or rubbery meat is usually the result of a lobster cooked too long.
+See our cooking guide for suggested cooking times for live lobster.

 Lobster Myth # 3: Female Lobsters are the Best